priyankaradhakrishnan/users-feed/README.md

 # Getting Started with Create React App

-In the project directory, you can run:
+### `npm install`
 Once the packages are loaded you can see node_modules
-### `npm install`

 In the project directory, you can run: